 The Pipe Dream

-Shortly after shit hit the fan, I learned about a townhouse for sale on the same block where my younger brother and his fiance recently bought their home.
+A couple of days after everything fell apart, I learned about a townhouse for sale on the same block where my younger brother and his fiance recently bought their home.
 It was in great condition and completely move-in-ready.

 The location alone made it a preferable place for my mom to stay compared to the apartment she looked into.